FINNISH ANCESTRY

 Johan Arvid Mustonen 1882 - 1955

-Juho or Johan Arvid Mustonen was born February 25, 1882 at Paavola, Finland.
-Johan Arvid attended the People's College Of Liminka 1899 - 1900, and then the Teacher's Academy of Kajaani until graduating in 1904.
-He taught school from 1904-1906 in Iisalmi, and then became a newspaper editor in Kuopio from 1906-1907.
-He wrote a book called SALAT JULKI, or Secret's Out, about the underground socialist movement in Finland.
-The book was dated October, 1908 and published by Hämeenlinna in Finland in 1909.
-A copy of the book is at the Oulu library in Finland.
-Johan Arvid came to North America after writing the book and met Annie Maria Mård in the USA.
+Johan Arvid came to North America and always felt he needed to be one step ahead of the authorites; he was convinced he would be deported back to Finland to face imprisonment, torture and even death for his involvement with the Finnish Social Democratic Party.
+His brother Peter Mustonen had an ice house covered in sawdust on his farm near Brainerd, Minnesota, and Johan Arvid hid in a secret compartment within the ice house whenever he got word that the Russians were looking for him.
+Another time, he was shipped from Port Arthur in Canada to the US by train.
+The mayor of Port Arthur had put Johan Arvid in a wooden crate, but the box was upside down on the train and he nearly suffocated.
+He met Annie Maria Mård in the USA.
 The couple along with Annie's small daughter Esther, moved to Appleton, Wisconsin where Johan Arvid attended Lawrence University.
 His only daughter Iris Margaret Mustonen was born June 25, 1910 in Appleton.
 The family moved to Canada where Johan Arvid became the editor for Canadian Uutiset from 1915-1919, and then later back to New York City where he became editor of New Yorkin Uutiset from 1919-1925.
 Returning to Canada in 1925, Johan Arvid settled in Quorn, Ontario for the remainder of his life.
+He did however cross the border between Canada and the United States many times and both Johan Arvid and Anna became naturalized US citizens September 19, 1928.
 He divorced Anna Maria on January 12, 1938 in Winnipeg, Manitoba.
 He lived for many years with Fanny Maria Simola, nee Zants.
 According to his last will and testament, dated February 1, 1952, Fanny was his housekeeper.

 From the book by Arja Pilli entitled, "The Finnish language press in Canada, 1901-1939; a study in the history of ethnic journalism," the following was written about Johan Arvid Mustonen.
 "Johan Arvid Mustonen (b in Finland 1882, d in Canada 1955) was originally a schoolteacher by profession.
 After a short period as a teacher, in 1906 he began his journalist's career on a small Finnish socialist newspaper Savon Työmies.
 After having escaped from Finland to N. America in 1908 he was a journalist at Työkansa, obviously in 1908, and only briefly.
 In 1915-1919 he was Editor of Canadian Uutiset, and in 1919-1925 of New Yorkin Uutiset.
 After that he worked for a railway company and as a postmaster in Canada."
 From the library at Oulu University in Finland, a remembrance publication from 1950 about the history of the Teacher's Academy of Kajaani (Kajaanin Seminaari) gives information regarding graduates from 1900-1950.
 Ahti Mustonen has translated from Finnish the following, " Mustonen, Johan Arvid. * 2/25/1882 Paavola.
 Parents, peasant Jussi Mustonen and Kaisa Rusanen.
 Graduation certification from the Seminar of Kajaani 1904.
 Commercial-, bookkeeping- and English courses at Lawrence University USA 1908 - 09.
 A teacher of an elementary school at Valkeinen village in Iisalmi 1904 - 06.
 A newspaper's editor in Kuopio 1906 - 07.
 Worked as a journalist and a postmaster in USA and Canada.
-Study trips to Finland, Sweden, England, USA, and Canada..
+Study trips to Finland, Sweden, England, USA, and Canada.
 Special interests, life's philosophy.
 Spouse, Anna Maria Mustonen.
 Children, one."
 Lawrence University is in Appleton Wisconsin, the birthplace on June 25, 1910 of Johan Arvid Mustonen's only child, Iris Margaret Mustonen.
 According to the National Archives website detailing post offices and postmasters, Johan Mustonen was the postmaster at Quorn, Ontario from August 9, 1947 until his death January 25, 1955.
 At that time, the post office in Quorn closed and has never reopened.

 Johan Arvid Mustonen